coderolls/coderolls-blog/_posts/array/2023-12-11-print-array-in-java.md

 We have a ready-made method to print an array in Java.

-`Arrays.toString()` method expects an array to be printed as an input parameter and returns a string of array elements.
+The `Arrays.toString()` method expects an array to be printed as an input parameter and returns a string of array elements.

 Input param - array to be  print